Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Real Data Analysis

-We use the 1000hPa temperature weekly data obtained from the ERA5 database at time 00:00 on the 7th, 14th, 21st, and 28th days of each month with a grid size of $7.5^o \times 7.5^o$, spanning from 1974 to 2023.
-We select the same 207 nodes as \citet{ludescher2013improved}(30$^o$S-30$^o$N, 120$^o$E-75$^o$W) containing the El Ni{\~n}o Basin, where the nodes are arranged as a $9 \times 23$ matrix.
-The data dimension is thus $p=207$, and $T=2400$ is the length of the time series.
-Reference data is chosen from Jan 7th to Dec 28th, 1971, and Jan 7th to Dec 28th, 1974, as no El Ni{\~n}o event happened during these periods.
-The window size is set as $w=48$ (a year).
-As the correlation change only occurs in a subset of 207 nodes, we select $8\times 8=64$ nodes that are geographically close to each other as a subset, thus there are 32 subsets $V_1, V_2,\ldots, V_{32}$ as in panel (a) of Figure~\ref{fig:climate}.
-The ST-Sum statistic \eqref{eq:st-sum} is calculated for each specific subset, and the maximum value over the 32 subsets is used as the final detection statistic.
-The prediction result is shown in panel (b) of Figure~\ref{fig:climate}.
+We use the 1000hPa daily temperature data from the ERA5 database at time 00:00 UTC on the 7th, 14th, 21st, and 28th days of each month from 1974 to 2024.
+The spatial domain covers 30$^o$S-30$^o$N and 120$^o$E-75$^o$W, including the ENSO basin (Figure~\ref{fig:climate}(a)).
+With a grid size of $7.5^\circ \times 7.5^\circ$, there are 207 nodes.
+The data dimension is $p=207$, and $T=2448$ is the length of the time series.
+Reference data are chosen from two neutral years, 1971 and 1974, as no El Ni{\~n}o event occurred in these two years.
+Since ENSO is an interannual phenomenon, which is phase locked in the seasonal cycle, we set the window size $w$ to be one year ($w=48$).
+We select 8×8 = 64 nodes that are geographically close to each other as a subset; therefore, there are 32 subsets V1, V2, etc., as in panel (a) of Figure~\ref{fig:climate}.
+The ST-Sum statistic is calculated for each subset and the maximum value over the 32 subsets is used as the final detection statistic.